hand connecting a jigsaw puzzle on how to Measure Success on Social Media

 Measuring Your Success on Social Media

 Knowing which social media platforms are working and deserve your time and attention gives you more control over your social media strategy and how you measure your success on social media.
 Sure, you can keep doing what you are doing with your current social media efforts, or you can change things up and fix what is going wrong.
-As a result, you will get confidence in continuing to focus your efforts where you see success to get results.
+As a result, you will gain confidence in continuing to focus your efforts where you see success and get results.

 Let’s break down three ins and outs of how to define and measure success on social media.
 First, we will define your social media strategy.
-How can you track your efforts if you are posting blindly on social media?
+How can you track your efforts if you post blindly on social media?
 Next, we expand on what metrics you should be measuring.
 Finally, look to translate those metrics into long-term success.

 “If it doesn’t add value, it’s waste.” – Henry Ford